chlazaris/Nextflow_training/nextflow_cheatsheet.md

 - **Computing environment and resources** are set up to run the pipeline:
     - Will it run on a local machine, a high-performance computing environment (HPC) or the cloud?
     - How much CPU or memory will be used?
-In the context of Nextflow, these are specified by [Executors](https://www.nextflow.io/docs/latest/executor.html) and often stored in separate [configuration files](https://www.nextflow.io/docs/latest/config.html).
+    - In the context of Nextflow, these are specified by [Executors](https://www.nextflow.io/docs/latest/executor.html) and often stored in separate [configuration files](https://www.nextflow.io/docs/latest/config.html).

 ### A minimal example
 ```
 #!/usr/bin/env nextflow
-nextflow.enable.dsl=2
+nextflow.enable.dsl = 2

 // Create input channel.
 Each .txt file is one element.
 input_ch = Channel.fromPath( "*.txt" )